dime-worldbank/quarto-dime-theme/README.md

 See a demo [here]().

-## Installing and using the theme:
+## Installing and using this theme: